yzyzsun/CP-next/README.md

 ......
 ```

-For your reference, we also provide original data (in milliseconds) and gnuplot scripts in [plot/](./plot) that are used to draw Fig. 25 and Fig. 26 in the paper.
+For your reference, we also provide original data (in milliseconds) and gnuplot scripts in [plot/](./plot) that are used to draw Fig. 30 & 31 in the paper.

 ## Appendix